Memorial service for Nia Wilson held in Oakland

 OAKLAND, Calif.
 (KGO) --Hundreds of people attended a public memorial service in Oakland for 18-year-old Nia Wilson, who was fatally stabbed in an apparent random attack at MacArthur BART station.

-The service is being held at Acts Full Gospel Church in Oakland.
+The service was held at Acts Full Gospel Church in Oakland.

 CONTINUING COVERAGE ON DEADLY BART STABBING: